-The EU-Council of Europe Youth Partnership fosters synergies between the priorities and programmes pursued by the two partner institutions in the youth field.
+The Youth Partnership fosters synergies between the priorities and programmes pursued by the European Commission and the Council of Europe in the youth field.

 How ?